Learn about our next artist in residence

 TEACHING PHILOSOPHY: Pablo Picasso said “Every child is an artist.
 The problem is how to remain an artist once he grows up.”
 Nicole believes that art can and should be accessible to everyone, especially children.
 There should not be a stigma or wall built around art—there is something for everyone to enjoy and learn from in the art world, as long as you keep your eyes and mind open.
 A love for art is also a gateway to a love for life-long learning—there is always more that the art world can teach us if we stay engaged.

 We are excited to welcome Nicole to town.
-She will be working with the students at Roosevelt Elementary school starting in January & February.
+She will be working with the students at Lincoln Elementary starting mid-November.
 She is also looking forward to offering art classes for adults.
 Get to know her better at the next Artful Happy Hour!

 Become our next artist in residence

 The Artist In Residence Program (AIR) serves K – 5 students in all six Jamestown elementary schools following the school calendar.
 Residency options include a fall semester and a winter/spring semester, or both.
 Artists follow a visual arts curriculum structured on basic design elements working with teachers and administrators.
 Each rotation requires a completed “Unit Plan” which includes lesson plans or goals, supplies needed, and a section for teacher feedback.

 The resident artist may use the rest of the day and the weekends for personal studio time, including access to the pottery studio and print shop, and teaching classes at the Arts Center.

 Artists who are contracted far enough in advance (at least 6 months) may have the opportunity to exhibit in the Arts Center Gallery while they are in residence.

 Living quarters-furnished: two bedroom apartment above The Arts Center, studio space and classroom supplies, and hourly compensation for teaching.
 Artist is responsible for own meals, etc.